ITALIA, IL BEL PAESE

 Your tour manager can walk you to the Mercato Centrale (market) after your tour, a great place for lunch and shopping for typical Tuscan delicacies.
 Your tour manager can also show you the best place in town to buy excellent quality leather!

-For the afternoon you are free to explore this magnificent city, and there are so many choices:
+For the afternoon you are free to explore this magnificent city, and there are so many options:

 - The first fashion city of Italy has great shoe and clothing stores; spend time in the Uffizi gallery which houses one of the world’s great art collections including works by Botticelli, Leonardo da Vinci, Raphael and many other Renaissance maestros; Palazzo Vecchio; Pitti Palace and the Boboli gardens; Medici Chapel; Galileo museum or climb the Duomo for an awe inspiring view of the city, to name a few.